 What advice would you give to anyone interested in pursuing a career in photography?

-In addition to just taking photos all of the time, I would say to always push yourself to shoot in different lighting conditions.
-It is very easy if you shoot in the studio to get comfortable being able to control your lights or, if you are shooting outdoors, to always shoot clients at the same places or at the same time of day.
+Always push yourself to shoot in different lighting conditions.
+If you shoot in the studio, it is very easy to get comfortable being able to control your lights or, if you are shooting outdoors, to always shoot clients at the same places or at the same time of day.
 The more you vary your lighting, the more fluidly you’ll adapt to any scenario you encounter going forward.
 Also, build a portfolio of your best shots and create a website to submit with any job applications.
 Don't be afraid to ask your fellow creators to take a look and help you refine what you have.

 Share this post